ais-open/azure-blueprint/README.md

 ## Known Issues

-1. SQL Always On configuration is currently broken.
+1. SQL Always On configuration is currently broken for SQL2016-WS2012R2 .
 [See issue #73](https://github.com/AppliedIS/azure-blueprint/issues/73)
 2. Deployment only works successfully with a new key vault (it does not work with an existing key vault).